Founders & Management Team

 Hailing from Detroit, Michigan, with stints in Tampa, FL and New York City, and now based in sunny West Palm Beach, Florida, Kelly has over 11 years of experience working in travel.
 Her midwest roots, southern hospitality, and a little bit of New York grit help her make the most of any travel experience.
 After earning a degree in Art History and Latin American and Caribbean Studies from the University of South Florida, Kelly launched her career in travel as a travel agent, and she has never looked back.
 Besides getting to travel to amazing places like Brazil, Colombia, Kenya, Croatia, the Galapagos Islands, and Cambodia, her two favorite things about working in travel are getting to help people plan trips that they have been dreaming about taking their whole lives, and getting to meet so many interesting people who have incredible experiences to share.

-Danielle DiVerde, Customer Care Specialist, USA
+Danielle DiVerde, Lead Customer Service Representative & Latin America Specialist, USA

 Kim Passy Yoseph, Product Manager, USA/Jerusalem

 After moving around quite a bit during her childhood and adult life, she became fascinated with cultural differences and assimilation processes.
 She completed her Master’s degree in Immigration and Social Integration, and created her own interactive activity for groups focusing on the complexities with-in the Jewish population in Israel through the various mass immigration waves coming in.